xiaoxx970/chatgpt-in-terminal/README.md

 - `/last`: Show the last reply

+- `/copy` or `/copy all`: Copy the last reply's content to the clipboard

-- `/code`: Copy the code in last reply to Clipboard
+  - `/copy code [index]`: Copy the `index`-th code block from the last reply's content to the clipboard

+    > If `index` is not specified, the terminal will print all code blocks and ask for the number of the one to be copied

 - `/save [filename_or_path]`: Save the chat history to the specified JSON file